 Student ID Cards

 All new students need to collect their Student ID card from the Reception Desk located on Ground Floor, Biomedical Building.
 All students will be required to have their Student ID card on them while attending all IMC classes.
-Students can also top-up their student ID card online and use it to print.
+Students can charge the printing credit to student ID card online.

 Concession card application forms are now available for full-time domestic students enrolled in at least 3 units per semester.
 If you are a full-time domestic student and you would like to apply, please fill out this form: Tertiary Student Concession, and return it to Student Services, Bay 16.